Yendri-Kilauan/Telco_Customer_Churn/README.md

 │
 └── README.md                   # Project documentation

-V. Results
+IV.
+Results
 The RandomForestClassifier model achieved an accuracy of 85%, LogisticRegression of 82%, DecissionTreeClassifier of 80% on the test dataset.
 #The model is deployed as a web service using FastAPI and Docker, allowing for easy integration with other systems.
 (Sedang Progress)

-VII.
-How to run Webapp
+V. How to run Webapp
 Navigate to the src directory and run the Streamlit app cd source code, cd streamlit